watermark-lab/WaterMarkIt/README.md

   - DPI

 - **Multithreading**: Leverages a thread pool for efficient watermarking.
-Particularly useful for the `WatermarkMethod.DRAW` approach and multi-page files such as PDFs, enabling parallel watermark application with a separate thread for each page.
+Particularly useful for the `WatermarkMethod.DRAW` approach and multi-page files such as PDFs, enabling parallel watermarking with a separate thread for each page.
 - **Supported Formats**:
   - PDF
   - JPEG